MakieOrg/Makie.jl/docs/reference/blocks/polaraxis.md

 By default radial translations use `ax.r_translation_button = Mouse.right` and angular translations also use `ax.theta_translation_button = Mouse.right`.
 If you want to disable one of these interaction you can set corresponding button to `false`.

-There is also an interaction for rotating the whole axis using `ax.axis_rotation_button = Keyboard.left_control & Mouse.right`.
+There is also an interaction for rotating the whole axis using `ax.axis_rotation_button = Keyboard.left_control & Mouse.right` and resetting the axis view uses `ax.reset_button = Keyboard.left_control & Mouse.left`, matching `Axis`.
-Finally resetting the axis view uses `ax.reset_button = Keyboard.left_control & Mouse.left`, matching `Axis`.
+You can adjust whether this resets the rotation of the axis with `ax.reset_axis_orientation = false`.

 Note that `PolarAxis` currently does not implement the interaction interface used by `Axis`.